 Next, plan out your social media content for the next several months.
 This is known as a content calendar or editorial calendar.
 What is the original content you’ll create?
 How will you find the material you’ll be re-sharing?
 What will your promotional content be?
 Schedule that content on a calendar.

 You can also harness upcoming events.
 For example, if you have a conference next month, you’ll want to schedule social media posts leading up to it encouraging people to stop by the conference book exhibit where your book is on display, attend your panel, or come say hello at the reception.
 If it is November and you know your publisher is having a big holiday sale in December (many do), schedule some content emphasizing the sale and promoting your book.

 Now you might be worried that spending time on your book marketing each week means you have to constantly be on social media posting content in real time.
 If that appeals to you, by all means go for it.
 But if it doesn’t, check out social media scheduling tools like CoSchedule, Hootsuite, and Buffer that let you upload a bunch of content at once and schedule when it gets posted to each platform.

 Book Marketing for Academics includes a Social Media Plan Template to help you plan out your social media strategy and create a posting schedule that fits your life.

 Image credit: WOC in Tech Chat (www.wocintechchat.com).
 Check them out, they’re awesome!

-Check out more marketing strategy in our new publication Book Marketing for Academics.
+Check out more marketing strategy in my new guide Book Marketing for Academics.